 I’m not a dare-devil when it comes to adventure, but I like to experience nature through hiking.
 Day hikes are one of my favourite activities because it is easy and does not require too much planning.
 And multi-day hikes are so challenging and yet exciting.

 Setting aside some time to enjoy “me” time, and allow yourself to be pampered is so important.
-So no matter if you are getting a massage, sitting in a sauna, getting a facial or getting your manicure and pedicures done, self-care should always be a priority and should be on the top of your list especially while you are travelling solo.
+So no matter if you are getting a massage, sitting in a sauce, getting a facial or getting your manicure and pedicure done, self-care should always be a priority and should be on the top of your list especially while you are travelling solo.

 I always try to push myself to try something new on each trip.
 It can be anything.
 Trying new food.
 Trying a new activity.
 Exploring a new neighbourhood (if it is a place you’ve already been to).
 It makes the solo journey that much more interesting if you try something new.

 I didn’t always like to hike.
 But after travelling to Cuzco, Peru and hiked Machu Picchu, I was immediately addicted to hiking.

 Soon after that trip, I planned another adventure that took me into the jungles of Colombia.
 For four days, I trekked through Ciudad Perdida (The Lost City).
 It was one of the most amazing (and scary) experiences I’ve ever had.
 There were many times I thought I would slip and fall and potentially die (only because I am really clumsy).
 And being in wet clothes all the time wasn’t particularly fun.